-It’s also wise to have a list of trusted contacts saved as emergency contacts on your phone, in case you need them, or if you’re in an accident and the emergency services need to reach your nearest and dearest.
-Here’s a useful step-by-step guide for how to set up emergency contacts in your phone that can be accessed without having to unlock the screen.
+It’s also wise to have a list of trusted contacts saved as emergency contacts on your phone in case you need them or if you’re in an accident and the emergency services need to reach your nearest and dearest.
+Here’s a practical step-by-step guide for how to set up emergency contacts in your phone that can be accessed without having to unlock the screen.

 3. Consider GPS Tracking

 British solo female hiker, Esther Dingley (37), lost her life doing what she loved – hiking in the Spanish Pyrenees.
 While her death is believed to have been an accident, the agony was prolonged for her loved ones, as it took almost ten months for her body to be discovered.

 You may want to consider enabling GPS tracking for this extra security.
 You don’t need an internet connection, and it’s easy to do.

 One of the most critical taxi safety tips is to check whether your taxi is a legally registered rideshare service or an official taxi and to make sure you know what official taxis in the area look like.

 Most taxis waiting for fares at the airport are official, as they need a license to operate within the airport.
 Elsewhere there are also unofficial taxis – especially in cities.
 When I worked in London, I’ll admit that sometimes I used these unlicensed taxis.